Two-parameter counter-diabatic driving in quantum annealing: Discussion and conclusion

-We have tested the idea using the $p$-spin model with $p=3$ because it is possible to solve the Schr\"odinger dynamics numerically for very large system sizes for this model due to its special symmetry of conserved total quantum spin number.
-We have derived the analytical expression of the two-parameter CD Hamiltonian and numerically demonstrated a considerable increase in final ground state fidelity and reduction in residual energy and time to solution compared to traditional quantum annealing and the single-parameter CD Hamiltonian approach.
-We further demonstrated a scaling advantage of the approximate single- and two-parameter CD methods in the short-time region and a constant speedup of the two-parameter method in the long-time region.
-The lack of scaling advantage in the latter time region may originate in the $1/N$ scaling of the coefficients of the CD Hamiltonian for the $p$-spin model, which is a special property of this multi-body mean-field-like problem.
-We may expect better scaling behavior in many other problems where those coefficients of the CD Hamiltonian generally stay finite in the large-$N$ limit.
-We have also illustrated how the two-parameter CD Hamiltonian resolves the problem of excitation to higher energy states by showing the modification of the energy eigenspectrum that eliminates a cascade of avoided level crossings toward higher energy states.
-It is an interesting future problem to identify problems in which this mechanism leads to a clear scaling advantage even for very large system sizes.
-Such examples may well exist because of the special disadvantageous property of the $p$-spin model as described above, i.e., that the coefficients of the CD Hamiltonian tends to vanish for larger system size.
+We have tested the idea using the $p$-spin model with $p=3$ because it is possible to simulate the Schr\"odinger dynamics numerically for very large system sizes for this model due to its special symmetry of conserved total quantum spin number.
+We have derived the algebraic expression of the two-parameter CD Hamiltonian and numerically demonstrated a considerable increase in final ground-state fidelity and reduction in residual energy as well as time-to-solution compared to traditional quantum annealing and the single-parameter CD Hamiltonian approach.
+We further demonstrated a scaling advantage of time-to-solution of the approximate single- and two-parameter CD methods in the short-time region, and a constant speedup of the two-parameter method in the long-time region.
+The division of annealing processes in short-time and long-time regions has important numerical and operational consequences.
+Whereas the time-to-solution in the short-time region depicts a global minimum, the experimental realization of the strongly increasing additional magnet fields in this time region constitutes a severe hindrance for practical purposes.
+The local minimum of time-to-solution in the long-time region serves as a promising regime for experimental implementation since the additional magnetic fields are not (considerably) larger than their original analogs.
+The lack of scaling advantage in the long-time region may originate in the $1/N$ scaling of the coefficients of the CD Hamiltonian for the $p$-spin model, which is a special property of this multi-body mean-field-like problem.
+We may expect an even better scaling behavior in many other problems where those coefficients of the CD Hamiltonian generally stay finite in the large-$N$ limit.
+Even when a clear scaling advantage is not achieved, the present method becomes useful at least for a quantitative improvement as exemplified in the $p$-spin model.
+In particular, our method may be realized in an improvement of existing annealing devices by a better control of system parameters of the transverse-field Ising model only.
+We note that the method can also be applied in the case of additional random longitudinal magnetic fields where site-dependent optimal algebraic solutions for the coefficients of the adiabatic gauge potentials can be easily found.
+As a consequence, it does not need further additional terms to be realized experimentally and is versatile to be applicable to any problem, in contrast to other approaches such as non-stoquastic catalysts~\cite{seki2012quantum, seoane2012manybody, seki2015quantum, nishimori2017exponential} and inhomogeneous field driving~\cite{susa2018exponential, susa2018quantum, hartmann2019quantum}, in which one should determine in advance if the idea works in a given problem and, if it does, should find a proper way to meticulously control the system parameters, which is in general highly non-trivial for a generic optimization problem.